ToniPons97/checkpoint-exercise-13-feb/README.md

 The Delete button will send an http DELETE request to http://localhost:3001/api/posts/${id} to delete a post with that specific ID.

-The Update button will sned an http PUT request to http://localhost:3001/api/posts/${id}, to update the post text with whatever you edited in that post text.
+The Update button will send an http PUT request to http://localhost:3001/api/posts/${id}, to update the post text with whatever you edited in that post text.

 After a Delete or Update, trigger an update to properly display the list of posts, with the correct ones that were deleted or updated.